 What strikes me, is that it seems normal to some social scientists not to store interviews (whether on tape or anonymized in scripts) or publish datasets.
 It may be a little more difficult for qualitative researchers than quantitative researchers to do this.
 Back in the 1990s, when Mart Bax committed this fraud, it may have been really complicated to publish such transcripts online.
 Nowadays, it is dead easy however, and some, although not many journals offer this service.
 See for some good examples in the social sciences:

-- The review of economical studies: will only publish articles that provide data, and where analyses can be replicated.
+: will only publish articles that provide data, and where analyses can be replicated.
 This is the only example that I could find of a journal policy that really makes it easy to replicate research findings.